Entry Kentry | Free Steady Beat Passing Game Music Lesson Plan

 Step 3

-Ready to pass the cup?
-Have your students sit in a circle.
-Ask them to draw a big McDonald’s “M” in the air and tell them, “This is exactly how you pass the cup!
-Pick it up and set it down in the shape of the Golden Arch.”
+Teach the students how to pass the plastic cup (or bean bag).
+Ask the students to sit in a circle.
+Ask them to draw a big McDonald's 'M' in the air.
+Tell them, "This is the way you should pass the cup.
+Pick it up, and set it down in the shape of the Golden Arches."

 Step 4

-Practice passing the cup once every measure (on the whole note).
-Ask the students to keep the beat on their knees with their free hand as they pass.
+Practice passing the cup once every whole note (once per measure).
+Ask the students to keep the beat on their knees when they're not passing the cup.
 When they’ve got the hang of it, add the music and let the game begin!

-The goal is to be the last player standing!
-Each round, students pass the cup around the circle while singing the song.
+Students pass the cup around the circle while singing the song.
 When the music ends, the student holding the cup is "out."
 But instead of sitting on the sidelines, they join "the band."
 Ask them to grab a drum or rhythm sticks so they can keep practicing their steady beat as a music-maker until the very end!
+The last student remaining is the winner.

 Teacher-approved favorites that make planning a breeze and get kids excited to learn.